 No added sugars or syrups (fructose and glucose)

 This applies to your pets' food as well!
 Ingredients that are listed first will have more predominance and slowly decrease in the amount the further down they are listed.
 Look for treats that list natural proteins instead of protein alternatives or meat meals as these are often considered inferior protein sources.

-Incorporating high-quality protein from lean meats and fish into your dog’s diet provides good, healthy calories.
+High Protein Incorporating high-quality protein from lean meats and fish into your dog’s diet provides good, healthy calories.
 Your dog can metabolize protein into energy more efficiently.
 Higher protein diets promote lean muscle mass and a healthier weight which helps diabetic dogs as well.